Welcome to your Prometric | DHA | HAAD mock test 5

 59.

-The nurse is caring for a client who has just had a chest tube attached to a water seal drainage system.
-To ensure that the system is functioning effectively the nurse should:
+Mr. Carter, a 50-year-old client, has just had a chest tube inserted and connected to a water-seal drainage system following a left-sided pneumothorax.
+To ensure the system is functioning effectively, what should the nurse do?

 60.